-There are some situations when you should let us know about payments you have made for your drugs.
-In these cases, you are not asking us for payment.
+There is a situation when you should let us know about payments you have made for your drugs.
+In this case, you are not asking us for payment.
 Instead, you are telling us about your payments so that we can calculate your out-of-pocket costs correctly.
 This may help you to qualify for the Catastrophic Coverage Stage more quickly.

-Here are two situations when you should send us copies of receipts to let us know about payments you have made for your drugs:
+Here is one situation when you should send us copies of receipts to let us know about payments you have made for your drugs: